-This site is recorded as prairie land cover on the early 1800's map.
+This site is recorded as Forest and Prairie land cover on the early 1800's map.
 The Kane-DuPage Soil & Water Conservation District recommends preserving as much of the natural character of the site as possible, using native plants for landscaping, and removing and controlling invasive species.